-(a) IBR AND EXCEPTIONS.
-40 CFR Part 267 and all Subparts, except 40 CFR 267.150, are herein incorporated by reference as provided in 40 CFR.
+IBR AND EXCEPTIONS.
+40 CFR Part 267 and all Subparts, except 40 CFR 267.150, are herein incorporated by reference.

-(i) For purposes of 40 CFR 267.12, You must apply to the DEQ for an EPA identification number following the DEQ's notification procedures and using EPA form 8700-12.
-You may obtain information and required forms from the DEQ or from your EPA regional office.
+(a) For purposes of 40 CFR 267.12, an owner or operator must apply to the DEQ for an EPA identification number following the DEQ's notification procedures and using EPA form 8700-12.
+Owners operators may obtain information and required forms from the DEQ or from the EPA regional office.
 The EPA identification number shall be considered to be the State of Wyoming identification number for purposes of these rules.

-(ii) For purposes of 40 CFR 267.18(b), new facilities shall not be located within the boundaries of a 100-year floodplain.
+(b) For purposes of 40 CFR 267.18(b), new facilities shall not be located within the boundaries of a 100-year floodplain.

-(iii) For purposes of 40 CFR 267.56(c)(2), the emergency coordinator must immediately notify either the government official designated as the on-scene coordinator for that geographical area, or the National Response Center (using their 24-hour toll-free number 800- 424-8802).
-The DEQ must also be notified immediately, using its 24-hour telephone number 307-777-7781.
+immediately notify either the government official designated as the on-scene coordinator for that geographical area, or the National Response Center (using their 24-hour toll-free number 800-424-8802).
+The DEQ must also be notified immediately, using the 24-hour telephone number 307-777-7501.